iai-group/simlab/docs/source/index.rst

 SimLab documentation
 ====================

 SimLab is a platform to perform simulation-based evaluation of conversational agents.
 It aims to centralized resources and tools for the community to perform evaluations in a reproducible context.
-A description of the platform environment and its components can be found :doc:`here <environment/index>`.
+A high-level description of the platform environment and its components can be found :doc:`here <environment/index>`.

 .. toctree::